cocotb/cocotb/documentation/source/building.rst

       A list of the VHDL source files to include.

-.. make:var:: VHDL_SOURCES_lib
+.. make:var:: VHDL_SOURCES_<lib>

-      A list of the VHDL source files to include in the VHDL library *lib* (currently GHDL only).
+      A list of the VHDL source files to include in the VHDL library *lib* (currently for the GHDL simulator only).

 .. make:var:: COMPILE_ARGS